 Dr. Raymond Chang

 Pastor Ray is originally from Southern California where he attended Biola University majoring in Biblical Studies.
 From Biola, he went to Talbot and Dallas Theological Seminary earning a Masters in Divinity and a Masters in Sacred Theology.
-More recently, he has completed his Doctorate in Ministry at Trinity Divinity Evangelical School.
+He more recently completed his Doctorate in Ministry at Trinity Divinity Evangelical School.
 In addition to his academic history, Pastor Ray has extensive ministry experience in second generation Korean American and multiethnic ministries.

 He began as a youth pastor in Southern California, then moved to an internship at First Evangelical Free Church of Fullerton under the pastoral leadership of Chuck Swindoll.
 It was there that Pastor Ray was ordained and received his call to Korean Central Presbyterian Church as their English ministry pastor.
 He served there for three years from 1993-1996.